 Hole No. 2 - Par 5, 550 yards

-A new tee just off the first green added more than 40 yards to this hole in 2022, but it remains the most gettable of Harbour Town's three par fives.
+A new tee just off the first green added more than 40 yards to this hole in 2022, and Love moved the main fairway bunker a few yards closer to the racing line.
+Still, this remains the most gettable of Harbour Town's three par fives.
 A shallow, 60-yard long fairway bunker borders the left edge of the landing area.
 Placing a tee shot close to it opens up the green, which will accept a running slight fade with a fairway wood or long iron.
 A 3-3 start is in the cards, and can set a player up for a special round.

 Hole No. 3 - Par 4, 469 yards

 The interplay between what a golfer can see and what is hidden is part of the genius of Harbour Town.
 The approach to this longish par 4 is a masterclass in it.
-At first look, a fronting bunker nearly the same size as the green commands most of the attention.
-But what is less apparent is the real hazard: a much deeper bunker astride the right-center of the green with a grass face that conceals the sand from view.
+At first look, a large fronting bunker commands most of the attention.
+But what is less apparent is the real hazard: a trio of coffins that Love enlarged and moved closer to the green, the middle of them both hidden from view and the worst place to end up.
 The discomfort of knowing it's there but not seeing it adds the sort of seed of doubt into a golfer's mind that Pete Dye planted throughout his courses.

 Hole No. 4 - Par 3, 200 yards

 Water pops into play for the first time in a big way here.
 A lagoon widens from the tee to wrap around the left half of the heart-shaped green.
-A rise on the back side of the putting surface can come in handy to contain shots that fly a little too far, although a shot that careens over this contour leaves a terrifying pitch back toward the water.
+A rise on the back side of the putting surface can come in handy to contain shots that fly a little too far, although a shot that careens over this contour leaves a terrifying pitch back toward the water, or a sand shot from one of the newly sod-walled bunkers.

 Hole No. 5 - Par 5, 569 yards